The Problem: The traditional human capital organization is not positioned to enable the growth of the future organization

 Yahoo survived the bursting of the dotcom bubble but started to face stiff competition with Google.
-Yahoo approached the competition through the acquiring of smaller companies to bolster their technology while Google focused on acquiring talented people to boost their technology.
-With economic downturns, Yahoo, went through multiple rounds of employee layoffs leaving a shell of employees to run the platform while the talented stars left in droves.
-The company had lost its ability to create and compete leading to its eventual consumption by Verizon (Weissman, 2016).
+They attacked the competition through the acquiring of smaller companies to bolster their technology.
+Google focused on acquiring talented people to boost their technology.
+With economic downturns, Yahoo, went through multiple rounds of employee layoffs.
+This left a shell of employees to run the platform while the talented stars left in droves.
+The company had lost its ability to create and compete leading to its eventual consumption by Verizon.

-This is not an uncommon story from the history of corporations, but the speed that took Yahoo from market leader to out of business is a new phenomenon.
-Included in that reality is that talent more than ever is controlling the destiny of a corporation.
+This is not an uncommon story from the history of corporations, but the speed that took Yahoo from market leader to out of business is a new reality.
+Included in that reality is that talent is controlling the destiny of a corporation.
 The complexity of work combined with new technologies has shifted the model of having a few key players being able to manage a corporation to the need for an entire organization of key players to manage ahead of the market shifts in a dynamic world.

-These trends demand new skills which are rare and unique.
+These trends demand new skills that are rare and unique.
 Human capital organizations striving to put the right person in the right place at the right time scramble to find available talent to support the organization’s strategic shifts.
 When that talent becomes scarce, the organization focuses on building that knowledge through learning and development initiatives which typically come to fruition after the need has dissipated.
 The modern-day human capital organization not positioned to enable the growth of the future organization.

-Once Human Resources decouples from the business they will never be able to provide the value that the organization needs.
-This typically ends with isolationism where Human Resources will be engaged only if permission is needed or if something has gone wrong.
+Once Human Resources decouples from the business they will never be able to provide the value that the company needs.
+This ends with isolationism where Human Resources will be engaged only if permission is needed.
+Or if something has gone wrong.
 This sentiment is best captured by one of my first bosses, “you wouldn’t give your taxes to the IRS and have them check it for you, you try to slip it in without it being noticed.”
 Ethics aside, it resonated that there must be a better model for Human Resources than resorting to policy enforcement.

 The final component identified was the needed development of business acumen in the core of Human Resources.
 While HR had been decoupling from the core mission of organizations, they also lost their seat at the table of organizational strategy.
-The tours spent as a traffic cop, policy administrator, and planning company picnics led to a loss of credibility and further separation from the business.
+The tours spent as a traffic cop, policy administrator, and planning company picnics led to a loss of credibility.
+This further separated HR from the business.
 During this period the business competence was lost and not developed in the core of new HR professionals further dividing the two units.
 Until Human Resources builds back its knowledge of the business and operations it will not be engaged in the strategy and will be unable to provide true human capital value to the organization.

-The second would be to put in place rotational programs which would send your new professionals into the business for short periods to work and understand the teams from an ethnographic perspective.
-Lastly, get the team involved in the organization’s continuous improvement initiatives where they can play a role in facilitating the improvement processes.
+The second would be to put in place rotational programs that would send your new professionals into the business for short periods to work and understand the teams from an ethnographic perspective.
+Lastly, involve the team in the organization’s continuous improvement initiatives.
+Ensure they play a role in facilitating the improvement processes.
 They will learn the processes, frustrations, and opportunities that the business endures.

-The ability to predict market trends the team will be able to position the organization with onboarding and developing the talent before it is needed.
+The ability to predict market trends enables the team to position the organization with on-boarding and developing the talent before needed.
 They will be able to enable a high performing work environment instead of a culture of control.
 This may be the catalyst that the organization needs to catapult itself into the new world of business or it may be the competitive edge that the organization can take advantage of.
-While not having Human Resources embedded with the business is common, in the near future it may be the final nail in the coffin of the business.
+While common to not have Human Resources embedded with the business.
+In the future, it may be the final nail in the coffin of the business.

 Copyright © 2024 9m Consulting - All Rights Reserved.